Riemannian metrics on differentiable stacks: Lie groupoids fibrations

-In a proper fibration the total groupoid is proper if and only if the base groupoid is proper, as shown by the following result, whose proof is similar to that of the above lemma and is left to the reader.
+In a proper fibration, the total groupoid is proper if and only if the base groupoid is proper.
+Also, one can show that a fibration is proper if and only if its kernel is a {\bf proper family}, namely a fibration $\phi:({\tilde G\toto \tilde M})\to ({M\toto M})$ that is proper.
+These statements are easy to prove and left to the reader.